mendersoftware/mender-docs/04.Artifacts/05.Modifying-a-Mender-Artifact/docs.md

 You can inspect the metadata files to learn about how they work, but it is not recommended to modify them directly as this can be quite error-prone.
-We will rather use the `artifacts` tool to make modifications below.
+We will rather use the `mender-artifact` utility to make modifications below.

 The updates to be deployed are stored in the `data` subdirectory.
 We